hariganesht/hariganesht.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
-I'm a senior undergraduate interesting in the math behind human decision-making and how it changes under uncertainty.
-Currently, I'm interning at the [AlphaGrep Quantitative Research Lab](https://wsai.iitm.ac.in/research/alpha-research-lab/) at IIT Madras, researching the effect of human cognition on investments in skewed stocks.
+I'm a senior undergraduate interesting in making use of Bayesian modeling to understand the math behind human decision-making and how it changes under uncertainty.

+Currently, I'm interning at the [AlphaGrep Quantitative Research Lab](https://wsai.iitm.ac.in/research/alpha-research-lab/), researching the effects of human cognition on investments in skewed stocks.
 I'm also an incoming research intern (Fall 2026) with the [IRIS](https://nusgs.nus.edu.sg/irisnus/#) Fellowship at the National University of Singapore, working under the supervision of Prof Tan Zhi Xuan on modeling imperfect human behavior.

+Previously, I was a research intern at [Dept. of Medical Sciences and Technology, IIT Madras](https://mst.iitm.ac.in/), studying the applications of neurological models in diagnosing Dementia in Alzheimer's patients as part of a collaborative project with the University of Illinois Urbana-Champaign.